jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/RAIICopySwapIdiom/task.md

 Next, we need to define the assignment operators.
-To avoid code duplication between copy constructor and copy assignment operator (and similarly between move constructor and move assignment operator) it is possible to use another clever trick called the [__Copy-and-Swap idiom__](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Copy-and-swap).
+To avoid code duplication between copy constructor and copy assignment operator (and similarly between move constructor and move assignment operator), it is possible to use another clever trick called the [__Copy-and-Swap idiom__](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Copy-and-swap).